celo-org/celo-monorepo/packages/docs/command-line-interface/validator.md

 ### Show

-Show information about an existing Validator
+Show information about a registered Validator.

 ```
 USAGE